Networks Tab: Manage Mediation Networks

 Fill in the Network settings page.
 Start by entering the network name.

 The Enable reporting access switch is required for Auto CPM.
-Toggle it to ‘Enabled’ if you want to enable Auto CPM.
+Toggle it to ‘Enabled’ if you want to enable Auto CPM for the networks where it is available.
 Reporting access allows MoPub to collect data about your impressions on your behalf.
 The metrics we collect include fill, impressions, clicks, and revenue data.
 We then use this data to calculate and automatically set your CPM rates for this network (if you enable Auto CPM in the next page).

 If you enabled reporting access, enter the account credentials to authenticate to the ad network’s server.
 These fields vary depending on the ad network you specified in the Network name field.
 They should be available on your ad network’s dashboard.
 MoPub uses these credentials to authenticate to the ad network’s server on your behalf to collect the data.